|My Favourite Planet > English > People > |

-Versakis' success in Corfu was somewhat tinged by controversy, particularly concerning his poor relationsip with the German archaeologist Wilhelm Dörpfeld, who had publicly criticized the quality of his archaeological work in Athens
+Versakis' success in Corfu was somewhat tinged by controversy, particularly concerning his poor relationsip with the German archaeologist Wilhelm Dörpfeld, who had publicly criticized the quality of his archaeological work in Athens [see note 2]

 The few published biographical summaries of his life and work are short, sketchy and rather vague.
 None reveal what he was like as a person, why he first went to study in Germany at the late age of 25, or why he died so young at 41, apart from mentions of poor health.
 One recent author wrote of "ill-fated" Versakis without elucidation.

-Crtiticisms of Verskis' work by other archaeologists, especially Wilhelm Dörpfeld, are rarely mentioned.
+Criticisms of Verskis' work by other archaeologists, especially Wilhelm Dörpfeld, are rarely mentioned.
 It has been suggested that the antagonism between the two men was essentially a political matter.
 Many Greeks believed that they should be in charge of archaeological matters in their own country rather than foreigners, a cause of tension which had earlier soured relationships between archaeologists such as Kyriakos Pittakis and Ludwig Ross (see Athens Acropolis gallery page 12

 See photo below.